 Dan WeekesAll plans by this Coach

-This is a straightforward marathon plan which includes some strength and maintenance for the beginner.
-Over the 16 weeks, the volume does reach over 4 hours per week so it is suggested that the athlete has completed at least one half marathon and has been running at least 3 times per week for the preceding month.
+This is a straightforward marathon plan which includes some strength and maintenance.
+Over the 16 weeks, the volume does reach over 4 hours per week so it is suggested that the athlete has completed at least two half marathons and has been running at least 3 times per week for the preceding two months.
 To use the heart rate zone function within TP and a sports watch, the athlete should conduct a time trial to establish the correct zones.
+Athletes will need a Zone 2 pace of close to 5:40/km to achieve a sub-4 hour marathon.
+That's a shade over 9-minute miles...
+Following your Time Trial below, you should be able to gauge how achievable that is!
+You can of course allow for some improvement over the 16 weeks, so assume your start date is around 95% of your end potential.

 The Method of conducting a run time trial is suggested as follows: